 c.
 [3 points] Calculate a proportion.
 Find the proportion of movies having a score > 50 and that has 'war' in the name.
 Treat each row as a different movie.
 The proportion should only be based on the total number of rows in the movie table.
 Format all decimals to two places using printf().
+Do NOT use the d.
+[4 points] Find the most prolific actors.
+List 5 cast members with the highest number of movie appearances that have a popularity > 10.
+Sort the results by the number of appearances in descending order, then by cast name in alphabetical order.

-Do NOT use the ROUND() function as it does not work the same on every OS.
+ROUND () function as it does not work the same on every OS.

-'''

-Output format and sample value:
+Output format and sample value: 7.70

-'''